Maintain Your Motion

 It is vital to maintain shoulder range of motion as we age.
+Senior and elderly upper body stretches can help.
 So much of our daily activities rely on reaching, lifting and pushing motions.

 - Shoulder stretches to increases your shoulder and scapular range of motion.